-Ok so I needed some baking inspiration today.
+Ok so I needed some baking inspiration today, and came up with this chocolate coconut poke cake.
 While talking with my friend as we power walked on the treadmill, I asked her what quick easy dessert she wanted.
 This was my creation after our chat! (affiliate links present, originally published 1/17)

 Coconut Poke Cake Recipe

 If you don’t know how to make a poke cake it is easy and made just like it says.
 You poke it after it comes out of the oven and then pour something sweet on top so it goes into those crevices and soaks into the cake.
 Oh yes it does!
 I used the tip of my pastry bag to create the holes which worked perfect, or a large straw does the trick.